 A couple of miles north of Tarbert on the main road that runs the length of Harris is a junction signposted west to Huisinis on the B887.
-If you have the time, this single track road is your gateway to one of the most glorious 15 miles of scenery anywhere in Scotland.
+If you have the time, this single track road is your gateway to a 15 mile drive through some the most glorious scenery anywhere in Scotland.

 The next surprise en route to Huisinis is the biggest.
 About ten miles along the road, it mounts a rise and passes through a set of gates, and suddenly you find yourself in the front garden of Amhuinnsuidhe Castle.
 This was built in 1864-7 for the 7th Earl of Dunmore, whose family had brought Harris in the 1830s.
 The castle and the surrounding estate can now be hired for events or as rather special accommodation.
 The B887 runs right past the front door of the castle before rounding the end of Loch Leosavay and continuing west.